MrMicky-FR/FastParticles/README.md

 blockCrack.spawn(player, loc, 1, ParticleData.createBlockData(Material.DIAMOND));
 ```

-When you need to spawn a large amount of particles, you can cache instances of `ParticleType` and `ParticleData` to slightly improve performances.
+When you need to spawn a large number of particles, you can cache instances of `ParticleType` and `ParticleData` to slightly improve performances.